What is the Difference Between BillionGraves and Find A Grave for Researchers?

 company’smission is to provide accurate gravestone data with both images and GPS locations

-- 38 million+ records, all with gravestone images and GPS coordinates
+- 50 million headstone images – all with gravestone images and GPS coordinates

 Find A Grave and BillionGraves are similar in that both websites have cemetery data.